BRYN4444/HitmanRoulette/README.md

 * **Other Fixes:**
   * An NPC previously removed due to compatibility between games was still in the data for a secondary mission.
 They are now properly removed.
   * Reworded a part of the Compatibility & Issues section to include the HITMAN Trilogy & Add-Ons Bundle, as well as other minor additions/changes to About & Help.

----

-**May 10th, 2022**
-* **Roulette:**
-  * **Select Missions:** Reorganized the submenus closer to the campaign selection menu in HITMAN III.
-This thins out the denser menus, and groups together the sparser ones.
-  * **Roulette Appearance:** For the "Launch Red" and "GOTY White" Theme, the location image background were using CSS filters that were causing lag.
-The filters have been removed, stopping this lag, and background images were added that are theme stylized instead.
-* **Other Fixes:**
-  * When tabbing back to the Roulette main page after generating a roulette, the location background image would be missing.
-  * Updated a number of icons to better match their in-game glyphs, as well as adding icons for the new choices under Select Missions.
-  * Minor theme adjustments.